hongchaozhang/hongchaozhang.github.io/source/_posts/2018-06-13-what-is-new-in-n-arkit-2.md

 * A good explanation on a core AR principle, **Visual Inertial Odometry**, is given.
 Short of going into the actual physics equations behind it, this should give you a great understanding of VIO.

+<a id="markdown-some-other-materials-for-a-better-ar-app" name="some-other-materials-for-a-better-ar-app"></a>
 ## Some other materials for a better AR app:

+<a id="markdown-building-your-first-ar-experiencehttpsdeveloperapplecomdocumentationarkitbuilding_your_first_ar_experience" name="building-your-first-ar-experiencehttpsdeveloperapplecomdocumentationarkitbuilding_your_first_ar_experience"></a>
 ### [Building Your First AR Experience](https://developer.apple.com/documentation/arkit/building_your_first_ar_experience)

 This document demos an app for basic usage of ARKit.

+<a id="markdown-managing-session-lifecycle-and-tracking-qualityhttpsdeveloperapplecomdocumentationarkitmanaging_session_lifecycle_and_tracking_quality" name="managing-session-lifecycle-and-tracking-qualityhttpsdeveloperapplecomdocumentationarkitmanaging_session_lifecycle_and_tracking_quality"></a>
 ### [Managing Session Lifecycle and Tracking Quality](https://developer.apple.com/documentation/arkit/managing_session_lifecycle_and_tracking_quality)

 Make your AR experience more robust by